Existence theory for magma equations in dimension two and higher: Well-posedness

 The analog of Proposition \ref{boot} holds on $\R^d$: \begin{proposition} Suppose that $s > {d / 2} + \lfloor d/2 \rfloor + 1$ and $s \in \N$.
 Suppose that $a\in H^s(\R^d)+1$, $1/a \in L^\infty(\R^d)$ and $g \in H^{s-1}(\R^d)$.
 Then there exists a unique function $u \in H^{s+1}(\R^d)$ such that $L_a u = g$.
 Moreover,

 $\Pi$ depends only on $s$ and $d$. \end{proposition}

 \begin{proof} We omit the full details of the proof, as they are almost exactly the same as in the case of $\T^d$.
-The substantive difference comes when begin to manipulate the analog of \eqref{kest},
+The substantive difference comes when we begin to manipulate the analog of \eqref{kest}, in which we estimate the $H^{k+2}$ norm of $u$ by taking the $H^{k}$ norm of both sides of \eqref{e:ell2}.
+In particular, in the non-periodic case, norms of $a$ must be treated differently as compared to the periodic case, and we estimate as follows:

 \end{proof}

 An analog of Corollary \ref{lip} holds, with the usual shift by one: \begin{cor} Suppose that $s > {d / 2} + \lfloor d/2 \rfloor + 1$ and $s \in \N$.
 Suppose that $a,b \in H^s(\R^d)+1$, $1/a,1/b \in L^\infty(\R^d)$ and $g \in H^{s-1}(\R^d)$.
 Let $u$ and $v \in H^{s+1}(\R^d)$ be the functions whose existence is implied by Proposition \ref{boot2} and for which $L_a u =L_b v = g$.
 Then